schnerring/schnerring.github.io/content/blog/use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt-certificates/index.md

 }
 ```

-Setting `ports.web.redirectTo` to `websecure` forces all HTTP traffic to be
+Setting `ports.web.redirectTo.port` to `websecure` forces all HTTP traffic to be
 redirected to HTTPS.

 To